JohnWebster27/JohnsPortfolio/Readme.md

-# Welcome to my data analysis portfolio!
+# Welcome to my data science portfolio!

-I plan to be adding files to this folder monthly at the very least.
-My goal is to become a data scientist within the healthcare field.
-I am currently working on a MS in Data Science that I anticipate finishing in the spring of 2026.
-I currently have a MPH in epidemiology and am a practicing infectious disease epidemiologist.
-The languages I currently use in my work related activities are:
+I plan to be adding files to this folder that demonstrate my knowledge of deploying machine learning models and I always welcome suggestions on where I can improve.
+My goal is to become a leading data scientist in the industry.
+I am currently working on a MS in Data Science that I anticipate finishing in the fall of 2025.
+Please feel free to look through my projects in either Python or R and know that I will be adding new projects as time allows.
+Thank you for taking the time to look at my work!

-- Python
-- R
-- SAS 9.4

-I am constantly working to add new skills to my toolbet.
-Future plans include learning to use PowerBI, continue my previous learning of ArcGIS, and mastering SQL.
+-John Webster